abdelhakimrafik/icon2font/README.md

 ## Contributing

-Kindly read our [Contributing](CONTRIBUTING.md) Guide to learn and understand about our development process, how to propose bug fixes and improvements, and how to build and test your changes to ToolJet.
+Kindly read our [Contributing](CONTRIBUTING.md) Guide to learn and understand about our development process, how to propose bug fixes and improvements, and how to build and test your changes to Icon2font.

 ## Contributors